g0kul/tools/comparith/README.md

 Read each file header for detailed docs on using the tool.

-rns_to_dec.py => converts any RNS number to signed decimal number (tweak the prog yourseslf for unsigned)
+rns_to_dec.py => converts any RNS number to unsigned and signed decimal numbers